pinohu/DYNASTY/empire-bible/volume-iv-technology-automation/book-7-technology-infrastructure/chapter-19-suitedash-command-center.md

 ### Limitations & Boundaries

 **What the GPT Doesn't Do**:
-- ❌ Log into your SuiteDash account
+- âŒ Log into your SuiteDash account
-- ❌ Execute automations directly
+- âŒ Execute automations directly
-- ❌ Provide legal, tax, or regulatory advice
+- âŒ Provide legal, tax, or regulatory advice
-- ❌ Push live code or host websites
+- âŒ Push live code or host websites

 **What the GPT Does**:
-- ✅ Designs complete system architectures
+- âœ… Designs complete system architectures
-- ✅ Provides detailed implementation instructions
+- âœ… Provides detailed implementation instructions
-- ✅ Creates automation recipes and workflows
+- âœ… Creates automation recipes and workflows
-- ✅ Gives step-by-step configuration guidance
+- âœ… Gives step-by-step configuration guidance

 **Important**: The GPT provides operational guidance.
 Always consult legal, tax, or regulatory professionals for compliance matters.